dehlen/blog/_posts/2020-12-24-generating-spm-licenses.markdown

 fi
 {% endhighlight %}

-To wrap things up you can use this SwiftUI module to automatically render the generated licenses in your app:
+< /br>To wrap things up you can use this SwiftUI module to automatically render the generated licenses in your app:
 {% highlight swift %}
 import Foundation
 import SwiftUI